aperio-lab/rss_bot/README.md

 ## Requirements in breaf
 * Build a server application (in any programing language that can run on server: Java / Python / NodeJS / Ruby / etc.)
-* Once started, that application will check periodicly (periodic interval will be defined later) if new content exists on an RSS feed (defeined bellow), on a     particular topic (defined later) with the provided keywords (defined below).
+* Once started, that application will check periodicly if new content exists on an RSS feed's particular topic or has the provided keywords.
+* If new content posted to the feed, send a message to the subscriber with the new content attached.

 ## Technical requirements